egg-lou/FIRST-YEAR-PROGRAMMING-PROJECTS/FIRST-YEAR-PROGRAMMING-PROJECTS/WEB-SCRAPING-PROJECT/VICE_WEBSITE/README.md

 To be able to scrape this website for its news articles, Scrapy and the Pandas Python library was used.

 1. pip install scrapy and pandas
 ```
 pip install Scrapy
 pip install Pandas
+pip install scrapy-user-agents
 ```

+2. Run this command on the termninal

     1. Setup up first a virtual environment to install Scrapy and Pandas